 1. Small class sizes

 2. Class teachers strongly emphasise oral language and vocabulary development in all lessons

-3. Continuum of Support Team (click here for policy).
+3. English as Additional Language (EAL)Team (click here for policy).

 The Continuum of Support team provide school support for children whose first language is not English.
 Support may be provided in-class to individual children or groups of children or through withdrawal to the Support Room of groups of children.

 The support teacher compliments the being done in class through teaching and reinforcing language around a variety of cross-curricular themes: Each class has a different monthly theme which is shared with parents.

 Support teachers also support basic language acquisition under the following headings:

 Transport and travel

 Animals and plants